The 2025 Campaign goes live on November 19!!

 What is Santa Cruz Gives?

-Every organization is vetted by a review committee.
+- Every organization is vetted by a local review committee

-No donations go toward salaries or overhead at Santa Cruz Gives.
+- No campaign funds go toward salaries or overhead

 When does the campaign run?